ShiouLu/Customer-Churn-Prediction/README.md

 ▪︎ The database contains 64,228 transaction records of 5,359 customers in six months

-▪︎ With preceding research, thecustomer churn is defined as "31 days of inactivity"
+▪︎ Based on preceding research, customer churn is defined as "31 days of inactivity"